Linux adoption: Web servers

 According to the Netcraft, as of 2019, nginx had the highest market share.

 LDAP servers

 There are various freely available implementations of LDAP servers.
-Additionally, Univention Corporate Server, as an integrated management system based on Debian, supports the functions provided by Microsoft Active Directory for the administration of computers running Microsoft Windows.

 Routers

-Free routing software available for Linux includes BIRD, B.A.T.M.A.N., Quagga and XORP.
-Whether on Customer-premises equipment, on Personal computer hardware or on server-hardware, the mainline Linux kernel or an adapted highly optimized Linux kernel is capable of doing routing at rates that are limited by the hardware bus throughput.
+Free routing software available for Linux includes BIRD, B.A.T.M.A.N., FRRouting, Quagga and XORP.
+Whether on Customer-premises equipment, on personal computer or server-hardware, the mainline Linux kernel or an adapted highly optimized Linux kernel is capable of doing routing at rates that are limited by the hardware bus throughput.

 Supercomputers

 Linux is the most popular operating system among supercomputers due to the general advantages and benefits of free and open-source software, like superior performance, flexibility, speed and lower costs.
 In November 2008 Linux held an 87.8 percent share of the world's top 500 supercomputers.

 Since June 2018, every computer on the TOP500 list ran some version of Linux.

 In January 2010, Weiwu Hu, chief architect of the Loongson family of CPUs at the Institute of Computing Technology, which is part of the Chinese Academy of Sciences, confirmed that the new Dawning 6000 supercomputer will use Chinese-made Loongson processors and will run Linux as its operating system.
 The most recent supercomputer the organization built, the Dawning 5000a, which was first run in 2008, used AMD chips and ran Windows HPC Server 2008.